Free Financial Tool

 Key Takeaways

-For more guidance, visit the Real Estate tools hub and the Valuefy blog.
+For more guidance, visit the Investment Analysis tools hub or the Valuefy blog.

 Payback period measures how long until an investment recovers its initial cost through generated cash flows.
 It is primarily a risk and liquidity metric, not a profitability measure.